Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 Neither this Agreement nor any of the rights, interests or obligations hereunder may be transferred or assigned, by operation of law or otherwise, as a whole or in part by any party without the prior written consent of the other party, which consent shall not be unreasonably withheld, conditioned or delayed, and in compliance with all Applicable Law.

-This Agreement shall be governed by and construed in accordance with the laws of the State of New York, without regard to principles of conflicts of laws.
+This Agreement shall be governed by and construed in accordance with the laws of the Province of Québec and the parties hereby irrevocably attorn to the jurisdiction of the courts of the Province of Québec, District of Montréal, without regard to principles of conflicts of laws.

 - 34 -

-IN WITNESS WHEREOF the parties have executed this Agreement effective as of the date first written above.
+IN WITNESS WHEREOF the parties have executed this Agreement as of the date first written above.

 NOUVEAU MONDE GRAPHITE INC.